aredn/documentation/arednGettingStarted/installing_firmware.rst

 Install the *sysupgrade* Firmware Image
   1. After booting the **elf** image the node will have a default IP address of 192.168.1.1.
 Your computer should already have a static IP address on this subnet, but if not then give your computer an IP address on this subnet.

-    .. attention:: For the *Mikrotik hAP ac lite* **only**, disconnect the Ethernet cable from the WAN port (1) on the Mikrotik and insert it into one of the LAN ports (2,3,4) before you proceed.
+    .. attention:: For the *Mikrotik hAP ac* family of devices, disconnect the Ethernet cable from the WAN port (1) on the Mikrotik and insert it into one of the LAN ports (2,3,4) before you proceed.

     You should be able to ping the node at 192.168.1.1.
 Don't proceed until you can ping the node.
 You may need to disconnect and reconnect your computer's network cable to ensure that your IP address has been reset.
 Also, you may need to clear your web browser's cache in order to remove cached pages remaining from your node's previous firmware version.